 Introduction:

 Vegetable oil has one of the highest shares (40%) of the production of all agricultural commodities globally.
-Among the seven edible oil seed cultivated in India, Rapeseed mustard is the second-most important oilseed crop in India, next only to soybean, with almost one-fourth share in both area and production (Jat et al., 2019).
-It was grown on 6.86 million ha in India, with a production of 9.12 million tons and a productivity of about 1329 kg/ha (Ministry of Agriculture, 2021).
+Among the seven edible oil seed cultivated in India, rapeseed mustard is the second-most important oilseed crop in India, next only to soybean, with almost one-fourth share in both area and production (Jat et al., 2019).
+It was grown on 6.86 million ha in India, with a production of 9.12 million tons and a productivity of about 1329 kg ha-1 (Ministry of Agriculture, 2021).
 Adoption of improved varieties and their timely sowing are important factors for improving their productivity.
-Different cultivars may respond differently to different sowing time (Rajput et al. 1991, Sharma and Kumar, 2023).
+Different cultivars may respond differently to different sowing time (Rajput et al., 1991; Sharma and Kumar, 2023).
 Mustard is the most responsive crop to weather and has different results at different sowing times.
 Sowing at times plays a prime role in providing growing conditions i.e. temperature, humidity, rain, and light intensity.
 The development period of mustard should synchronize with ideal conditions for better articulation of growth and yield.
 Rapeseed and mustard are usually sown by the end of September to the second fortnight of October in north India when grown as a sole crop or on dates of the main crop when sown as mixed or intercrop.
 But, with the development of new varieties of crops and the adoption of multiple cropping systems under irrigated conditions, it has become essential to extend their sowing from October to mid- November or even later.
-In the present study, we have reported application of various combinations of micronutrients and sulphur at two growth stages of hybrid mustard crop, as reported; sulphur fertilization enhances mustard seed quality resulting in test weight.
-Studies suggest that sulphur applications can improve mustard seed test weight by enhancing nutrient availability and protein content (Patel et al., 2014).
-This work has been designed to evaluate different combinations of foliar spray of micronutrients and sulphur in hybrid mustard crop in sandy loam soil of Prayagraj.
+In the present study, we have reported application of various combinations of micronutrients and sulphur (S) at two growth stages of hybrid mustard crop, as reported; S fertilization enhances mustard seed quality resulting in test weight.
+Studies suggest that S applications can improve mustard seed test weight by enhancing nutrient availability and protein content (Patel et al., 2014).
+This work has been designed to evaluate different combinations of foliar spray of micronutrients and S in hybrid mustard crop in sandy loam soil of Prayagraj.
 The study has resulted in valuable insights for improving mustard productivity and impacting crop's economic viability.

-Materials and methods:
+Materials and methods

 The study was conducted at Crop Research Farm, Samhigginbottom University of Agriculture, Technology and Science, Prayagraj, Uttar Pradesh during rabi season, 2022-23 and 2023-24.
 The soil was sandy loam in texture, low in organic carbon and medium in available nitrogen, phosphorus and low in potassium.
 Hybrid variety; Pioneer hybrid 45S46 was sown with spacing of 45 cm × 20 cm.
-The experiment was laid down in Randomized Block Design with 16 treatments (RDF 80:40:40 (kg N:P2O5:K2O/ha,T1: RDF + ZnSO4.7H2O @ 0.25% ,T2: RDF + ZnSO4.7H2O @ 0.5% T3: RDF + molybdenum @ 0.05%,T4: RDF + molybdenum @ 0.1%, T5: RDF + Boron @ 0.05%,T6: RDF + Boron @ 0.1%,T7: RDF + FeSO4.5 H2O @ 0.2%,T8: RDF + FeSO4.5 H2O @ 0.4%,T9: RDF + 2% Sulphur @ 0.5%,T10: RDF + 2% Sulphur @ 1.0%:T11: RDF + MnSO4 @ 0.2%, T12: RDF + MnSO4 @ 0.4%, T13: RDF + CuSO4.5 H2O @ 0.2%, T14: RDF + CuSO4.5 H2O @ 0.4%, T15: Control,T16) replicated thrice.
+The experiment was laid down in Randomized Block Design with 16 treatments (RDF 80:40:40 (kg N:P2O5:K2O ha-1,T1: RDF + ZnSO4.7H2O at 0.25% ,T2: RDF + ZnSO4.7H2O at 0.5% T3: RDF + molybdenum (Mo) at 0.05%,T4: RDF + Mo at 0.1%, T5: RDF + boron (B) at 0.05%,T6: RDF + B at 0.1%,T7: RDF + FeSO4.5 H2O at 0.2%,T8: RDF + FeSO4.5 H2O at 0.4%,T9: RDF + 2% Sulphur (S) at 0.5%,T10: RDF + 2% S at 1.0%:T11: RDF + MnSO4 at 0.2%, T12: RDF + MnSO4 at 0.4%, T13: RDF + CuSO4.5 H2O at 0.2%, T14: RDF + CuSO4.5 H2O at 0.4%, T15: Control,T16) replicated thrice.
 The data generated following 2 years of experimentation was analyzed using ANOVA for interpretation.

 Results and discussion:

-Results obtained following 2 years of experimentation are presented in tables-1 and-2.
+Results obtained following 2 years of experimentation are presented in Tables 1 and 2.

-Gross return, Net return and B:C ratio:
+Gross return, Net return and B:C ratio